Specific Objectives

 Joint Variation and Combined Variation

-Joint variation is just like direct variation, but involves more than one other variable.
-All the variables are directly proportional, taken one at a time.
-Let’s do a joint variation problem:
+Joint variation is similar to direct variation but involves more than one other variable.
+All variables are directly proportional, taken one at a time.
+Consider this joint variation problem:

 Image From EcoleBooks.com

-Combined variation involves a combination of direct or joint variation, and indirect variation.
-Since these equations are a little more complicated, you probably want to plug in all the variables, solve for k, and then solve back to get what’s missing.
-Here is the type of problem you may get:
+Combined variation involves a combination of direct or joint variation and indirect variation.
+These equations can be more complex, so it is often easier to plug in all variables, solve for k, and then solve for the unknown.
+Here is an example problem you may encounter:

 (b) Then solve for y when x = 1, w = 5, and z = 4.